Funding for Travel

 The Department will also support one additional conference annually per student, up to $750 for domestic travel and $1250 for international travel.

-In all cases, students must submit a cover sheet, available from Susan Hilderbrand, and a detailed budget of expenses, at least a month ahead of the scheduled trip.
+In all cases, students must submit a cover sheet, available from Susan Hilderbrand, and a detailed budget of expenses, at least four weeks ahead of the scheduled trip.

 Please note that reimbursable expenses include but are not limited to, airfare, lodging, meals, transportation to archives (per IRS business mileage rate) and photocopy or microfilming fees.